 Optional Post-Trip Extension: Iguazu Falls

-Taller than Niagara and twice as wide, Iguazu Falls is situated in a beautiful subtropical forest, home to more than 450 species of birds, including toucans and parrots, as well as butterflies, orchids, and endangered jaguars.
-3 Days from $2,870 per person.
-Please contact ExpeditionTrips for details.
+Taller than Niagara and twice as wide, Iguazú Falls is situated in a beautiful subtropical forest, home to more than 450 species of birds, including toucans and parrots, and butterflies, orchids, and endangered jaguars.
+3 Days.

 Airfare; passport and visa expenses; baggage/accident/cancellation insurance; passport and visa fees; items of a personal nature such as Internet, and laundry; optional extensions; premium alcohol; fuel surcharge may apply.